protieusz/NewType-36/README.md

 # Status
 Currently the JLCPCB printed 5 PCBs are in transit and the case is already printed.
-QMK source code complied into firmware and both will be uploaded.
+QMK source code complied into firmware and both of them were uploaded.

 # Renders